What is Rolling, its Operations, Types, & How it Works?

 Hot rolling

-As earlier mentioned, in the metalworking process hot rolling occurs above the recrystallization temperature of the material.
-Though, the recrystallization prevents the metal from working hardening.
+As earlier mentioned, in the metalworking process, hot rolling occurs above the recrystallization temperature of the material.
+Though, the recrystallization prevents the metal from work hardening.
 The material fed for rolling is usually large pieces of metal, like semi-finished casting products, such as slabs, billets, and blooms.

 This can be performed in a gas- or oil-fired soaking pit for larger workpieces and for smaller workpieces, induction heating is used.
 After the working of the material, the temperature is monitored to ensure it remains above the recrystallization temperature.
 Hot-rolled metals typically have little directionality in their mechanical properties and deformation-induced stresses.